PhilippePoullaouec-Gonidec

-Painter artist
+Painter

-His interest in artistic creation continued in parallel with his prolific academic career as a professor and researcher at the Faculty of Planning of the Université de Montréal.
-These years will be punctuated by remarkable incursions into the art world, notably as the designer of certain installations such as: in 1991, Les pruches ou la forêt enchantée in Montreal (Canada) in collaboration with landscape architect Claude Cormier; in 1993, Les jardins des nuages in Niort (France) or in 2012, Scarified Landscape, three ephemeral landscape installations produced for the 2nd international edition of Landworks (Sardinia/Italy).
+These years will be punctuated by notable forays into the world of art, notably as designer of certain installations including: in 1991, Les pruches ou la forêt enchantée in Montreal (Canada) in collaboration with the landscape architect Claude Cormier; in 1993, The gardens of the clouds in Niort (France) or in 2012, Scarified Landscape, three ephemeral landscape installations produced for the 2nd international edition of Landworks (Sardinia/Italy).
+Philippe Poullaouec-Gonidec is also the co-founder of the International Festival of Contemporary Gardens of Métis (Quebec).

-View the artist's catalog
+See the artist's catalog

 Receive a newsletter on